Full circle

 Sara

-This newsletter comes out every Tuesday.
-You can help keep them coming by becoming a paid subscriber, buying my planner for professionals, sharing this post, and even “Liking” it helps, too.
-Thanks for reading.
+Help keep these messages coming by becoming a paid subscriber, buying my planner for professionals, buying me a “cup of coffee,” and even sharing and “Liking” this post helps, too.

 The Effects of ADHD on Communication, ADD Resource Center